cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

 INSTALLATION

-Your Tab should be partitioned with gt-p1000_mr.pit
-It should have Gingerbread bootloaders from JQ1.
-Please use Bell I9000 JK5 modem.bin for AT&T Tab, and JQ1 modem.bin for Euro tabs.
-I am not sure about T-mobile, try JQ1.

 To flash it, flash at least zImage and factoryfs.ext4 using Heimdall http://www.glassechidna.com.au/products/heimdall/ setup_fs should automatically reformat data,dbdata and cache to ext4 on first boot.
 If not please reboot to recovery and try wipe from recovery.